-SafetyWing changed the game.
-With a rolling monthly policy, insurance that covers almost every country in the world and a willingness to insure travellers who are already travelling and those with no fixed residence, SafetyWing is a breath of fresh air in an industry that has stayed stubbornly stagnant while the world changes around it.
+With a rolling monthly policy, coverage in almost every country and a willingness to insure you if you’re already travelling, SafetyWing is a breath of fresh air for an industry that’s been stagnant for years!

-As previously mentioned, SafetyWing don’t require you to know exact dates you’ll be travelling.
+SafetyWing don’t require you to know the exact dates you’ll be travelling.
 Their insurance works more like a subscription service.
 Every 28 days you’ll be billed for the month and your cover is ongoing until you cancel it.
 When your trip is over, simply log into your account and stop the payments.

-SafetyWing recommend letting them know exactly where you are going in case you need proof of insurance to get a visa but it’s not mandatory.
+SafetyWing recommend letting them know exactly where you’re going in case you need proof of insurance to get a visa but it’s not mandatory.

 SafetyWing make it easy to get insured on the road and the costs are exactly the same!